llm-bible/llm-bible.github.io/_publications/qin2024grounding.markdown

 bibkey: qin2024grounding
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.05767"}
-tags: ['Model Architecture', 'Attention Mechanism', 'Tools', 'Reinforcement Learning']
+tags: ['Tools', 'Attention Mechanism', 'Model Architecture', 'Reinforcement Learning']
 ---
 In the realm of video dialog response generation, the understanding of video content and the temporal nuances of conversation history are paramount.
 While a